 From left to right: Michael White, Gail Simmons, Dana Cowin, Emily Luchetti, Rohini Dey, 2013 WICL grantee Eliza Martin, JBF president Susan Ungaro, and Kristen Kish

 Women in Culinary Leadership is an accelerated, learning-by-doing mentorship program.
-Offered under the auspices of the James Beard Foundation, WICL gives women with a background in hospitality or the culinary arts and at least two years of relevant work experience a chance to work with top industry leaders and build in-depth skills in the kitchen, in restaurant management, or in both areas.
-Candidates will learn firsthand how to break through the culinary world’s “glass ceiling.”
+Offered under the auspices of the James Beard Foundation, WCL gives women with a background in hospitality or the culinary arts and at least two years of relevant work experience a chance to work with top industry leaders and build in-depth skills in the kitchen or in restaurant management and hospitality.

-For those interested in learning more about the 2017 Women in Culinary Leadership program call for entries, as well as other James Beard Foundation Women in Culinary programs, sign up for our email list.
+For those interested in learning about other James Beard Foundation Women in Leadership programs, sign up for our email list.
 You’ll receive updates about application deadlines, events, and other program news.

 Background and History

 Women in Culinary Leadership is an educational program focused on mentoring and training women aspiring to careers in the culinary industry.
 Conceived by JBF trustee and restaurateur Rohini Dey, the program launched in 2012.

-WICL began with a panel discussion about gender imbalance in the food industry, held at Dey's Vermilion restaurant in fall of 2012.
-Moderated by Emmy and James Beard Award winner Martha Teichner of CBS News, the panel featured Martha Stewart; chef and author Lidia Bastianich; founder and CEO of the French Culinary Institute's Dorothy Cann Hamilton; Ms. Dey; and Ms. Ungaro.
+WCL began with a panel discussion about gender imbalance in the food industry, held at Dey's Vermilion restaurant in fall of 2012.
+Moderated by Emmy and James Beard Award winner Martha Teichner of CBS News, the panel featured Martha Stewart; chef and author Lidia Bastianich; the late founder and CEO of the French Culinary Institute, Dorothy Cann Hamilton; Ms. Dey; and Ms. Ungaro.

-The 2012 WICL program also included the inaugural Women in Culinary Leadership Cookoff, held at Vermilion.
+The 2012 WCL program also included the inaugural Women in Culinary Leadership Cookoff, held at Vermilion.
 Eight entrants submitted a resume, essay, and recipe for one contemporary Indian–Latin dish, which was prepared on-site for a panel of culinary professionals.
 Read more about the WICL cookoff.

 See our 2015 grant recipients.